nicholasjng/personal-website/content/programming/jax-styletransfer.md

 512 x 512 px takes excessively long on a MacBook Pro 13 2019 Intel CPU, so I went with my ITX machine (i5-10600K + RTX2060 Super) instead.
 There, after some CUDA install woes (that could be worth another entire article, god bless), I managed to do between 20 and 30 it/s on a single image pass in VGG19.

-I suppose this program severely underutilizes the GPU; I might give the TensorBoard profiler a go to confirm this.
-Otherwise, code is reasonably clean, transforms to side-effect-free transforming is painless thanks to Haiku, and there is a lot of fuel left in the tank for both batches of images and also for tiling high-resolution images.
+I suppose this program severely underutilizes the GPU; I should give the TensorBoard profiler a go to check this.
+Otherwise, the code is reasonably clean, transforms to side-effect-free functions is painless thanks to Haiku, and there is a lot of fuel left in the tank for both batches of images and also for tiling high-resolution images.
 A really good showing all around from JAX!